-1. Administration of chemo, biological, immunotherapy, radiotherapy or investigational
+1. Administration of chemotherapy, immunotherapy, biological, targeted, or radiation

 2. Significant cardiac history:

-History of myocardial infarction or ischemic heart disease ≤1 year before 1st study
+- History of myocardial infarction or ischemic heart disease within 1 year (within

-ECG findings consistent with acute ischemic heart disease; NYHA Class III-IV cardiac
+- ECG findings consistent with active ischemic heart disease;

 3. Patients who have received prior treatment with docetaxel.

-4. Prior transient ischemic attack or cerebrovascular accident with in the past
+4. Prior transient ischemic attack or cerebrovascular accident within the past year

 5. History of hemorrhagic diarrhea, inflammatory bowel disease or active uncontrolled

 peptic ulcer disease.
 (Concomitant therapy with ranitidine or its equivalent and/or